turtleboyagain120/Jolly-v1/EULA.md

 - This restriction includes transfers to third parties, affiliates, or subsidiaries
 - Exceptions apply only where permitted under applicable law (e.g., inheritance)

-By downloading, and/or visiting the work, you agree to all of the above.
+By downloading, opening and/or visiting the work, you agree to all of the above.